Nate Lowe Player Props: Rangers vs. Yankees

-On Thursday, Nate Lowe (.375 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers play the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 8:05 PM ET.
+The Texas Rangers, including Nate Lowe (.395 slugging percentage in past 10 games, including zero home run), battle starting pitcher Clarke Schmidt and the New York Yankees at Globe Life Field, Friday at 8:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Reds.
+He had a one-hit performance in his most recent game (1-for-3) against the Yankees.

 Nate Lowe Game Info & Props vs. the Yankees